zestia/ember-twitter-entities/README.md

 This Ember CLI addon parses [Twitter Entities](https://dev.twitter.com/overview/api/entities-in-twitter-objects) from the Twitter API and renders a them as Ember Components.

+## Important

+This repo is no longer actively maintained

 ## Installation

 ```